 The analysis also showed that even a modest increase in the average PM 2.5 level, by just 10 micrograms per cubic meter, was associated with a near doubling of carotid stenosis risk.

-“If you’re in very good health, the levels of air pollution that we see in most of the U.S. probably don’t pose a significant risk, but for the very young, the elderly, and people with other health problems like diabetes, air pollution might be a very important source of risk,” says NYU Langone cardiologist Jonathan D. Newman, MD, MPH, the lead author of the study.
+“If you’re in very good health, the levels of air pollution that we see in most of the U.S. probably don’t pose a significant risk, but for the very young, the elderly, and people with other health problems like diabetes, air pollution might be a very important source of risk,” says NYU Langone cardiologist Jonathan D. Newman, MD, MPH, a clinician–scientist with NYU Langone’s Center for the Prevention of Cardiovascular Disease and the lead author of the study.